saswatds/JarvisBot/README.md

 9/10 times this kind of error is down to accidental mistakes.
 As I try to stress in the video, check and check again that the commands and information you enter in the process are correct.
 If you come across a nasty error, just try again - it normally fixes things.

+- *How do I make Alexa's sound output work over HDMI?*

+My tutorial illustrates Alexa talking over the Pi's 3.5mm audio output to a small speaker.
+Whilst this is most likely what you will use, some people may want Alexa to use the HDMI audio on the Pi.
+This is very easy to change.
+Simply use the command: sudo raspi-config and then adjust the audio output device.
+More information is available on the Raspberry Pi Foundation's official website: https://www.raspberrypi.org/documentation/configuration/audio-config.md

 - *Can Alexa speak 'x' language?*

 To the best of my knowledge, Alexa is only available in English (US) at the moment.
 Amazon has over 1000 employees working on Alexa however - so this may change in the future.